Paraoxonase: Regulation

 One of the common inhibitors of enzymatic activity (for PON 1 and PON 3) is lipid peroxides found in the plasma.
-Lipid peroxides can inhibit Paraoxonase activity as an arylesterase and antioxidant, though the specific inhibition is dependent on the type of lipid head group.
+Lipid peroxides can inhibit Paraoxonase activity as an arylesterase and antioxidant, although the specific inhibition is dependent on the type of lipid head group.
 An important implication of this fact is that, in decreasing the activity of PON1 and PON3, the productivity of preventing oxidation of LDL.
 Enzyme activity is also regulated by a substrate-dependent polymorphism that occurs at position 192.
 There are two known isoforms, one having an arginine residue at the 192 position and the other a glutamine, which are associated with high and low enzymatic activity respectively.

 Clinical significance

-The development of atherosclerosis is a complex process, though the main underlying feature is simply an increase in low-density lipoprotein (LDL) oxidation.
+The development of atherosclerosis is a complex process, although the main underlying feature is simply an increase in low-density lipoprotein (LDL) oxidation.
 PON1 and PON3 prevent the formation of atherogenic oxidised-LDL, the form of LDL present in foam cells of an atheromatous plaque.
 Because of their know association with high-density lipoprotein (HDL) and their effect on oxidized-LDL, PON1 and PON3 are implicated in lowering the risk of developing coronary artery disease and atherosclerosis.